spacecloud-io/space-docs/content/storage/database/securing-apis.md

 }
 {{< /highlight >}}

-Example (Role based authentication - allow only admin to delete a project):
+Example (Role-based authentication - allow only admin to delete a project):

 {{< highlight json >}}
 {